Digital-Media/HagenbergThesis/dev/README.md

 #### Preparing the Build Process for Windows

-This requires `make` and `zip` executables to be installed, e.g., the GNU Win32 implementations:
+This requires `make` and `zip` executables to be installed, e.g., the GNU Win32 implementations on Windows:

 1. Install **GnuWin Make** through one of the following options:
    1. Download and run the [GnuWin Make installer](http://gnuwin32.sourceforge.net/downlinks/make.php).
 This installs `make.exe` in `C:\Program Files (x86)\GnuWin32\bin`.